 Your pediatrician will likely suggest seeing a speech therapist for an evaluation.
 Pediatricians often have a list of speech therapy companies they recommend.
 If you’re using health insurance to cover speech therapy, it’s likely that your insurance will need a written referral from your pediatrician.
 So talking with your child’s doctor first makes sense.

-When speaking with any professional, always remember to listen to your gut.
+When speaking with any professional, always listen to your gut.
 You know your child better than anyone else.
 It’s always all right to ask for a second opinion!
 You can contact a speech therapy provider directly to ask about a speech evaluation.

 If your child is evaluated and the speech therapist diagnoses a language delay, you may feel overwhelmed and worried.
 You probably have a lot of questions.
 Ask your speech therapist all of them!
 They are there to support both you and your child.
-Not only will they help your child grow their language skills through therapy, but they’ll teach you how to help your child communicate better at home and in daily life.